Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 In genomics and functional genomics, GenAI has created new possibilities for interpreting the regulatory grammar of DNA and analyzing its relation to traits.
 In contrast to conventional models that depend on hand-designed features or shallow learning, generative methods handle DNA such as a language, discovering motifs and functional elements directly from sequence data.
 DNABERT \cite{ji2021dnabert}, for instance, interprets genomic sequences as k-mers and achieves SOTA in promoter, splice site, and regulatory motif identification with impressive generalizability.
 Its applicability across species and attention-based visualization also indicates possibilities beyond genomics, into transcriptomics and synthetic biology.

 One other promising direction is analyzing the relationship between genetic variation and disease characteristics.
-Models such as GP-GPT \cite{lyu2024gp} and GeneGPT \cite{jin2024genegpt} illustrate how LLMs can combine gene, protein, and trait information to forecast disease associations, respond to intricate biomedical queries, and even construct knowledge graphs that encapsulate multi-layered biological relationships.
+Models such as GP-GPT \cite{lyu2024gp} and GeneGPT \cite{jin2024genegpt} illustrate how LLMs can combine gene, protein, and trait information to forecast disease associations, \x{answer complex biomedical questions, and construct knowledge graphs capturing multi-layered biological relationships}.
 This functionality is especially significant in medical genetics and precision medicine, where variant interpretation continues to be a considerable challenge.

 Generative models have been used on unexplored or extremely divergent genomes as well.
-MegaDNA \cite{shao2024long}, for instance, is capable of producing realistic bacteriophage genomes with regulatory and coding areas, which will aid in advances in synthetic virology and the design of gene therapies.
+MegaDNA \cite{shao2024long}, for instance, is capable of producing realistic bacteriophage genomes with regulatory and coding \x{sequences}, which will aid in advances in synthetic virology and the design of gene therapies.
 Similarly, Bingo \cite{ma2024bingo} uses language models alongside GNN to foresee necessary genes in eukaryotic and parasitic genomes, complementing annotation in organisms where experimental information is limited.

 At a higher level of regulation, models such as GET\cite{fu2025foundation} evaluate transcriptional programs by predicting gene expression profiles from sequence and chromatin data, and reveal both universal and cell-type-specific transcription factor and regulatory element networks.
 Such models are especially useful for linking DNA sequence context to downstream functional readouts, even across cell types and conditions.